Arizona Biennial features 3 grad students, 9 alums

 Christina Tellez (left) tells students about her earrings at a pop-up.

 Students across campus have joined Student-Made, including Retailing and Consumer Sciences major Hannah Contardi (“engrave”) and Physiology major Elias Sitzmann (“Ari Everyday Wear”).
-Both also plan to showcase their products at the Sept.
-27 pop-up at the Campus Store.
+They joined School of Art students Auerbach, Deniz, Franco, Marshall, McFarland and Schuldt at a Sept.
+27 all-day pop-up event at the Campus Store across from the Student Union.

 Other student creators include Nutrition and Food Studies major Tommey Jodie (“Butterflies & Azee’”), who’s also a manager; Retailing and Consumer Sciences major Liney Meis (“LimeTime Art”); and Nutritional Science major Christina Tellez (“Chrissy T. Earrings“).
 Other student mangers include Camryn Capuzzo, Caroline Daub, Krishna Gala, Maahi Patel and Kat Toth.